mfbari/esso/runs/README.md

 Optimizer = cplex/heuristic

-INPUT:
+*INPUT*:
 ````python
 <sfc-id> <ingress-co> <egress-co> <ttl> <vnf-count> [... <vnf-cpu-requirement> ...] <bandwidth> <max-delay> <prev-cost> <migration-threshold>
 ````

 `prev-cost = -1` indicates a new SFC.
 The `migration-threshold` **must be provided** even when `prev-cost` is -1.
+This is needed to avoid complexity of the parsing code.

 `migration-thresold` must be between `(0, 1)`.
 A `migration-thresold` of 0.3 means that an SFC will be migrated only when the new emebdding reduces the cost by at least 30%.

-OUTPUT:
+*OUTPUT*:
 ````python
 <sfc-id> <ingress-co> <egress-co> <ttl> <vnf-count> [... <vnf-cpu-requirement> ...] <bandwidth> <max-delay> <cost> <node-count> [...<node-id>...] <path-count> [...<node-count-4-path-1> [...<node-id>...]...]
 ````
 here `node-count` is always equal to `vnf-count`.
 The following `node-id`s specify the servers where the VNFs will be embedded. `path-count` is the number of paths, which is equal to the number of links in the SFC (i.e., `vnf-count + 1`).
-Then for each path, the number of nodes in a path (`node-count-4-path-n`) is listed, followed by the id of the nodes.
+Then for each path, the number of nodes in a path (`node-count-4-path-n`) is listed, followed by the id of the `node-count-4-path-n` nodes.

+---
+# ignore the rest
 ## n_sfc_t`x`

 New SFCs for timeslot `x`, `x` $\in$ `(0, timeslot-count]`